midorikocak/resume/elaozer.md

 September 2008 - January 2014

 University Projects
-* Director of successful freshman year movie project of "Kosarken Kalmak" about human phycology, supervised by Anita Oğurlu (2009)
+* Director of successful freshman year movie project of "Kosarken Kalmak" about human psychology, supervised by Anita Oğurlu (2009)
 * Volunteer at Rainbow Student Club of Istanbul Bilgi University (2011)
 * Director of short movie "Daydream" movie making project supervised by Refik Anadol (2011)
 * Made exceptional studies at Woman and Media, Human Rights fields, supervised by Itır Erhart (2012)